alirezafrontend/shop-banimode/README.md

-# 🛍️ Bani Mode Clothing Store
+# 🛍️ Bani Mode Store

 A modern and fully functional e-commerce website built with Next.js 15, Tailwind CSS, Zustand, and Supabase.
 This online clothing store features product categories, a shopping cart, and a seamless shopping experience for users.